Research Off Campus

 How can I do research in journals & newspapers?

 For research in scholarly or popular journals or newspapers use the Library’s databases or the subject research guides.
 Most electronic resources are available remotely to all current students, faculty, and staff.
-When accessing an electronic resource off campus you will be asked to enter your last name and your 10-digit Claremont Colleges ID.
+When accessing an electronic resource off campus you will be asked to choose your institution and enter your username and password.
+This is the same username and password you use to login to your own campus systems such as Sakai, Canvas, etc.

-Can I use Interlibrary Loan while I am abroad?
+Can I use Resource Sharing (ILL) while I am abroad?

-You can use Interlibrary Loan for requesting articles or chapters from items that we do not own at the Library.
-When processed by our Interlibrary Loan unit, these items will be sent to you electronically, as email attachments, just as if you were on campus.
-You may not, however, request books through Interlibrary Loan or LINK+ when you are away from the campus, as these must be picked up and returned in person to Honnold/Mudd Library.
+You can use Resource Sharing (ILL) for requesting articles or chapters from items we do not own at the Library.
+When processed by our Resource Sharing team, these items will be sent to you electronically, through email, just as if you were on campus.
+You may not, however, request books when you are away from the campus, as these must be picked up and returned in person to the Claremont Colleges Library.

 Can I use electronic books (ebooks) while I am away?

 The Library has access to many ebooks, all of which are available to you when you are away from the campus.
 In some cases, such as with books from netLibrary it is necessary to set up a (free) account to access these books.
-If you have trouble setting up the account, contact Linda Gunter for help.
-Links to ebooks show up in Blais, the online catalog, as you search for authors, titles, keywords, etc.
+If you have trouble setting up the account, contact Margaret Hogarth for help.

 Can I use Lexis/Nexis and other full text electronic newspapers outside of Claremont?